 When bringing a dog to any new area, especially wilderness areas such as the Lodge, there are some hard facts you may want to consider:

 There will be many new distractions, such as new and exciting scents, interesting sounds, and large, wide open spaces that could cause your, normally well behaved, dog to suddenly “take off” in any given direction, at any given time.

 Your call and pleads for your pet to return, can easily come in at a distant second, to your pet’s instincts.
 This is a very important consideration, for dogs that are caught chasing wildlife (all wildlife in the area is protected), have been, and will be shot on site, if caught by the wildlife officer!
 And you will be subject to a $1,500 fine!

 You should be mindful of the fact that an encounter with a member of our resident wildlife can be an overpowering experience for your pet.
 Dogs often consider these strange new animals (deer, elk, bighorn sheep, fox, marmots, raccoons etc.) as a threat, and will need help being restrained and protected.
 All it takes is one small kick from an Elk or a Deer to silence your beloved pet.
 They make an easy and tasty snack for the larger predators in the immediate area (mountain lions & bears).Dogs are not to be left alone in or tied up to your cabin.
 They must be with you on your vacation at all times.

 Again, if your dog is fully a member of the family, deserving of frequent flier miles, then these issues and concerns will have been thought out beforehand, and will not be a problem.
 You and your pet will have a wonderful vacation together, and can fully enjoy all that this wonderful corner of the Rockies has to offer.

-For suggestions on some hikes that you can take your dogs on, download this PDF file — Doggie Hikes
+For suggestions on some hikes where you can take your dogs, check out our blog post: Estes Park Dog Friendly Hikes